Exceen/game-categories-lite/readme.txt

 NOTE: Legacy-format gclite_filter.txt files will be auto-converted to the new "===SECTION===" gclite_filter.txt format if you run my "Homebrew Sorter Ultimate" app.
-(You can edit the gclite_filter.txt file/decide what apps/categories to hide on the XMB directly from the "Homebrew Sorter Ultimate" app's GUI.)
+(You can maek adjustments to the entries in gclite_filter.txt/decide what apps & categories to hide on the XMB directly from the "Homebrew Sorter Ultimate" app's GUI.)

 ------------------------------------------
 Additional Info: